-n September 16, 2025, the Commission approved the BCY 2026 Initial Job Search Success Rate performance measure targets.
-The Child Care Initial Job Search Success Rate is a new performance measure approved in BCY25, and defined as the percentage of parents who were enrolled in Initial Job Search Child Care and who became employed at a sufficient level to qualify them to extend access to subsidized child care, as evidenced by the continuation of child care after the Initial Job Search period.
+On September 16, 2025, the Commission approved the BCY 2026 Initial Job Search Success Rate performance measure targets.
+The Child Care Initial Job Search Success Rate is a new performance measure approved in BCY 2025, and defined as the percentage of parents who were enrolled in Initial Job Search Child Care and who became employed at a sufficient level to qualify them to extend their access to subsidized child care, as evidenced by the continuation of child care after the Initial Job Search period.

+On March 3, 2026, the Commission approved updates to BCY 2026 targets and allocations based on Board performance and a midyear review.
+Because of these factors, TWC forecasts that the preliminary affordable number of children that can be served per day is 146,736, which is a decrease of 3,007 from the initial target of 149,743.
+Additionally, an end-of-year (EOY) reconciliation revealed that at the end of BCY 2025, TWC’s forecasts for six Boards were incorrect and insufficient to cover the CCS cost of care.
+To accommodate the revised affordable number of children, higher-than-projected costs, and the BCY 2025 EOY reconciliation, the Commission approved $6,110,188 in additional CCS funding to be distributed to eight Boards, as outlined in Attachment 1.

 PROCEDURES:

 No Local Flexibility (NLF): This rating indicates that Boards must comply with the federal and state laws, rules, policies, and required procedures set forth in this WD Letter and have no local flexibility in determining whether and/or how to comply.
 All information with an NLF rating is indicated by “must.”